naeemAbdul-Aziz/naeemAbdul-Aziz/README.md

-> "The only way to learn a new programming language is by writing programs in it." – Dennis Ritchie
+> My code doesn’t always run, but when it does, I don’t know why.

 ---

 ## 👋 Hi, I'm Naeem

 🚀 Computer Science student @ University of Ghana
-🧠 AI x Law founder building **Compli** — contract compliance tools for petroleum & tax laws
-💡 Currently exploring AI microservices, NLP, and legal-tech in Africa
+🧠 AI x Law founder building **CompliMate** — contract compliance tool for petroleum companies in Ghana 💡 Currently exploring AI microservices, NLP, and legal-tech in Africa

 ---